extsoft/blog/_posts/2017-09-11-demo-mode-for-selenium-tests.md

 ---
 layout: post
 title: "Demo mode for Selenium tests"
-description: "EventFiringWebDriver and WebDriverEventListener in action."
+description: "EventFiringWebDriver and WebDriverEventListener in action.
+What???"
-tags: [selenium, webdriver, java]
+tags: [selenium, java]
 comments: true
 ---